aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

 **Document.UpdatePageLayout** is still used to build or rebuild the document layout when a document is to be rendered.
 When this method is called or a document is rendered (i.e. saved to PDF, XPS, printed etc.) the document layout is built.
 In previous versions this process would update all page-layout related fields, however in the current version these fields are automatically updated only in the headers and footers of the document.

 These changes to how fields are updated upon document layout are required and match how Microsoft Word updates fields.
-This now enables a document to be rendered without any fields in the main body being updated which is how fields are evaluated in Microsoft Word.
+This now allows a document to be rendered without any fields in the main body being updated which is how fields are evaluated in Microsoft Word.

 If the old functionality of updating page-related fields in the entire document when rendering is desired then an explicit call to **Document.UpdateFields** is required before saving the document.